 1. Keyword Usage

-The concept was this: If your page focused on a certain topic, search engines would discover keywords in important areas.
+In the beginning, there were keywords.
+All over the page.The concept was this: If your page focused on a certain topic, search engines would discover keywords in important areas.
 These locations included the title tag, headlines, alt attributes of images, and throughout in the text.
 SEOs helped their pages rank by placing keywords in these areas.

 Even today, we start with keywords, and it remains the most basic form of on-page optimization.

-Most on-page SEO tools still rely on keyword placement to grade pages, and while it remains a good place to start, research shows its influence has fallen
+Most on-page SEO tools still rely on keyword placement to grade pages, and while it remains a good place to start, research shows its influence has fallen.

 While it's important to ensure your page at a bare minimum contains the keywords you want to rank for, it is unlikely that keyword placement by itself will have much of an influence on your page's ranking potential.